Skip to main content

 • More than 39 million people around the world have drug use disorders (United Nations, 2023).

-• Only 1 in 5 people receive treatment for drug use disorders around the world (United Nations, 2023).
+• Around 1 out of every 11 people with drug use disorders receive medicine treatment around the world (United Nations, 2024).

 Prescription drug statistics in the United States